YifeiWang1/Github-Pages-Example/_posts/2020-09-14-Publications.md

 <h2>Paper under review</h2>

-<b>● Yifei Wang</b>, Meiling Jin, Chunyan Zhu, Mingshan Lu. <b>Impact of Air Quality on COVID-19 Confirmed and Death Cases: Evidence from China.</b> (Submitted)<br>
+<b>● Yifei Wang</b>, Meiling Jin, Chunyan Zhu, Mingshan Lu. <b>Impact of Air Quality on COVID-19 Confirmed and Death Cases: Evidence from China.</b> (Under Review)<br>
 ---This study examines the impact of the air quality index (AQI) on daily COVID-19 cases and deaths in prefecture-level cities in China from January 22, 2020, to March 20, 2020.
-We did not find clear evidence for AQI to impact COVID 19 cases except a 10% significant impact from AQI on confirmed case growth rate.<br>
+We find significant evidence for air quality index (AQI) to impact daily confirmed COVID-19 cases positively.
+By further decomposing AQI to its components, we find a significant positive impact from SO2, NO2, O3, and CO on daily confirmed COVID-19 cases.
+Results also show a positively significant impact from PM10, SO2, NO2, O3, and CO on daily dead COVID-19 cases. <br>
 <br>

+● Xuan Wu, Silong Zhou, Mingwei Chen , Yihang Zhao, <b>Yifei Wang</b>, Xianmeng Zhao, Danyang Li, Haibo Pu. <b>Combined Spectral and Speech Features for Pig Speech Recognition.</b> Submitted)<br>
+---In this work, a fusion network idea is proposed to better solve the speech recognition task of pigs through the mutual complementation of spectral features and audio features.
+In the spectral features section, chroma, spectral contrast, tonnetz, MFCC, and LM features are extracted and combined to obtain MC, LC, and MLMC features, a total of eight different features to ensure the diversity of features and the robustness of the model.
+We design a parallel network structure, and at the same time supplement the input spectrum and audio features of the model.
+These two features complement each other in high dimension, and select the best network model and classifier for combination.
+In the pig speech classification task, the accuracy is 93.39%, which proves the superiority of this method.
+In addition, we produced the pig speech dataset, which provides raw material for other researchers.

 <h2>Working Paper</h2>